 Born in the “Big Woods” of Wisconsin just a few miles north of Pepin, on February 7, 1867, Laura was the second of five children born to Charles Philip and Caroline Lake (Quiner) Ingalls.
-Laura first started school at the age of four in Pepin, but father, Charles, dreamed of going West to pioneer unsettled lands.
+Laura first started school at the age of four in Pepin, but her father, Charles, dreamed of going West to unsettled pioneer lands.
 Over the next several years, Laura would attend school only sporadically, as the family moved to Kansas, Minnesota, and Iowa before finally settling in De Smet, South Dakota, where Laura finally attended school full-time.

-In 1879 Charles found work with the Railroad that took him to eastern Dakota Territory, where he found a homestead in De Smet, South Dakota that he would call home for the rest of his life.
+In 1879 Charles began work with the Railroad that took him to eastern Dakota Territory, where he found a homestead in De Smet, South Dakota that he would call home for the rest of his life.

 Laura’s books include:

 Little House in the Big Woods (1932) – About early childhood in Wisconsin.

 Farmer Boy (1933) – Based on Almanzo’s childhood on a farm in New York.